platisd/smartcar_shield/examples/CaroloCar/README.md

 - Upload after making possible changes

 ## Netstrings VS Protobuff
-If you want to transmit the sensor data over plain text, encoded as Netstrings, leave #define DEBUG uncommented.
-Alternatively, if you want to use the faster and more lightweight protobuffer (make sure you install the appropriate library first, optimized for your setup), comment out #define DEBUG.
+If you want to transmit the sensor data over plain text, encoded as Netstrings, leave `#define DEBUG` uncommented.
+Alternatively, if you want to use the faster and more lightweight protobuffer (make sure you install the appropriate library first, optimized for your setup), comment out `#define DEBUG`.

 ## How to test components
 You can find Arduino sketches to test various car components, in the [Testing](https://github.com/platisd/CaroloCup2016/tree/master/examples/testing) folder.